- Written by Dr.Mehmet Demircioglu

 The hairline has its own risks.
 If it is too low, too straight, too dense in the wrong way, or too juvenile for the patient’s age, it may look impressive early but artificial later.

-Naturalness depends on proportion, irregularity, angle, graft selection, and restraint.
+Naturalness depends on proportion, irregularity, angle, graft selection, and careful planning.
 Patients who want the most natural frontal frame should understand the principles of hairline design in hair transplant before asking only for maximum density.

 Many disappointments begin when the patient and clinic use the same word but mean different things.
 The patient says full.
 The clinic means improved.
 The patient says natural.
 The clinic means not bald.

-Before booking, define success in practical terms.
+Define success before the date is reserved in practical terms.
 Can you style the hair the way you want?
 Will the crown still look lighter in bright light?
 Will the hairline suit your face at forty, fifty, and sixty?

 A result can be technically successful and still emotionally disappointing if the goal was never defined clearly.